What Is Stage 4 Cancer?

 Introduction to Basal Cell Carcinoma

-Basal cell carcinoma (BCC) is the most common type of skin cancer worldwide.
+Radiotherapy is a highly effective treatment for basal cell carcinoma (BCC), the most common type of skin cancer worldwide.
 It develops in the basal cells, which are found in the outer layer of your skin, the epidermis.
 The main cause is long-term exposure to sunlight.
 You may be more likely to develop this cancer if you have fair skin, have had bad sunburns, have been exposed to certain chemicals, or have a weakened immune system.
 It’s important to protect yourself by avoiding too much sun exposure and using proper sun protection.

 These skin cancers often look like a small, shiny bump or a patch on your skin.
 They can be flesh-coloured, pink, or slightly darker than your surrounding skin.
 Unlike other skin cancers, BCC usually grows slowly and very rarely spreads to other parts of your body.
 However, if left untreated, it can damage nearby tissues and cause scarring.